Behrad3d/20min_project/001_E2E Digit Classifier Web App/readme.md

 - To see some of the samples from MNIST dataset you can run `mnist_visualizer.py` it would output a sample of the training dataset in MNIST

 ![mnist visualizer](images/mnist_visualizer.png)

+- Entire ChatGPT conversation is recorded in [this link](https://chatgpt.com/share/6907fe29-86b8-8006-bdea-dd545ed2b401) if you want to explore